 There's no getting around it, certain medications taste so awful they make you want to gag!
-Although you can sometimes ask for a different medication (ask your doctor) or formulation (ask your pharmacist), you generally just have to take your medicine as ordered.
-The following tips may help make your medication easier to swallow:
+It is sometimes possible to change the medication or its formulation.
+The following tips may help make your medication easier to swallow.

 - Plug your nose before you take the medication; odour is responsible for a large portion of taste when you swallow.

 - Desensitize your taste buds by sucking on a piece of ice or eating ice cream right before taking your medicine.

 - Brush your teeth or gargle with mint-flavoured mouthwash just before taking your medication (products with a strong mint flavour leave a long-lasting taste in your mouth).